U.S. VP Biden visits divided Cyprus, urges a peace deal

 Cypriot sources said it was unlikely that Biden would announce any breakthrough in confidence-building measures under discussion between the two sides for months.
 “It will be more like a wish-list,” one Cypriot source said.

-A new round of reunification talks was launched between Anastasiades and Eroglu on February 11.
-Mediators are trying to unite the island as a two-zone federation, but fundamental differences remain on issues such as power sharing and the property rights of thousands displaced in past conflict.
+A new round of reunification talks was launched between Anastasiades and Eroglu on Feb.
+11. Mediators are trying to unite the island as a two-zone federation, but fundamental differences remain on issues such as power sharing and the property rights of thousands displaced in past conflict.
+(Reporting by Michele Kambas; Editing by Ruth Pitchford)